Definitive Guide to Hybrid Cars

-With more than 4.4 million Prius vehicles sold as of 2019, the Prius has continued to dominate the hybrid market.
+With more than 6.1 million Prius vehicles sold as of 2020, the Prius has continued to dominate the hybrid market, but was surpassed in sales this year by the RAV4 SUV.
+In fact, Toyota has sold over 15 million hybrid model vehicles to date including the Lexus line and produces 44 hybrid models globally.
 However, there is trouble ahead as electric vehicles continue to increase in popularity due to reduced complexity, cost and carbon footprint.
 Next, let’s explore how HEVs are different from electric cars.

 What is the Difference Between Hybrid and Electric Cars?

-For the big picture on fully electric cars (also known as Battery Electric Vehicles, BEVs or EVs for short), please go to the section on Complete Guide to Electric Cars.
+For the big picture on fully electric cars (also known as Battery Electric Vehicles, BEVs or EVs for short), please check out our Definitive Guide to Electric Cars.